 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Proud Mary is about a mob enforcer (Taraji P. Henson) who gets caught up in a war between crime families.
 Expect plenty of crime/assassin-style violence, with tons of unrealistic gunfights involving automatic weapons, as well as some hand-to-hand combat.
 Nothing is particularly gory or extreme, though there is one scene of torture with a nail gun, and a kid is hit hard by an adult.
-Language includes frequent use of words like "f--k," "s--t," and more; drugs are dealt but not shown being used.
+Language includes frequent use of words like "f--k," "s--t," and more; drugs are dealt but not shown being used, and background characters smoke.
 There's no particular reason to show this film to viewers of any age unless they're Henson fans or love badly staged gunfights.

 - Parents say

 What's the story?

 Mary (Taraji P. Henson) is a mob enforcer, and apparently good at her job.
 But during one hit, she orphans a young boy, Danny (Jahi Di'Allo Winston), and is haunted by the guilt.
 She follows Danny's rough life for a year and decides to take him in.
 Along the way, Mary sparks a war between her crime family and a Russian one.
 Can she juggle caring for Danny, fighting off the Russians, and keeping the secret of her involvement in starting the mob war from her crime family boss, Benny (Danny Glover), and his son, Tom (Billy Brown) -- her ex?
 And will they ever let her out of the family business?